Sanbon station

 It is a main station to access 'Sanbon', a planned satellite city of Korea.

 It is between Geumjeong station and Surisan station and was opened on 1 May 1992.
 In 2015, Gunpo began to construct eight escalators that would be completed in the end of 2015.
 Sanbon Station is connected with New Core outlet.

 Nearby attractions

-Sanbon Central Shopping Arcade

-First-time visitors to Gunpo are surprised by the size of their exit from Sanbon Station or approaching the main shopping street via the outer ring road.
-It is the center of Sanbon which is the place where the word " With the development of Sanbon new city in gunpo area, newly developed central commercial area is one of the places where gunpo citizen is most visited.
+Visitors to Gunpo may be surprised by the size of their exit from Sanbon station or approaching the main shopping street via the outer ring road.
+With the development of Sanbon, the newly developed central commercial area is one of the most visited places in Gunpo.

-The azalea garden in Su-dong, gunpo city is an artificial azalea complex.
-The site, which has been constructed by planting 150 million yuan of asset, is now becoming a famous spot in Gunpo City.
+The azalea garden in Su-dong, Gunpo city is an artificial azalea complex.
+The site, which has been constructed by planting 150 million yuan of asset, is now becoming a famous spot in Gunpo city.